 Underage drinking in Nebraska is a community problem of staggering size.
 Despite being a state with a small and primarily rural population, Nebraska ranked fifth among states based on the percentage of alcohol consumed underage.

-Statistics show that there are about 81,000 underage drinkers in Nebraska.
-The 2011 Nebraska Youth Behavioral Survey provides a quick snapshot of the underage alcohol consumption issue.
-It states that during 2011, three-in-five high school students (61%) reported that they drank alcohol during their lifetime; more than one-in-four (27%) reported drinking alcohol during the past 30 days; and one-in-six (16%) reported binge drinking during the same period.
-An additional disturbing fact from the survey, one-in-four high school students reported either riding with a drinking driver or driving while/after drinking themselves during the past 30 days in 2011.
-Six percent reported doing both.
+The 2016 Nebraska Youth Behavioral Survey provides a quick snapshot of the underage alcohol consumption issue.
+It states that during 2016, over half of high school students, 54.0%, reported that they drank alcohol during their lifetime.
+24.4% students reported drinking alcohol during the past 30 days while 10.5% reported binge drinking during the same period.
+An additional disturbing fact from the survey, in 2016, 22.1% reported riding with a drinking driver during the past 30 days while 6.3% also drove a car or other vehicle during the past 30 days when they had been drinking alcohol.

 With all of the above information as a backdrop, Project Extra Mile has developed Community Frames to assist youth leadership on the underage drinking prevention effort.
 Youth have an uncanny ability to lead on the effort to prevent youth alcohol consumption, and it has been Project Extra Mile’s philosophy that their leadership is critical to the overall community effort.